GoogleChrome/chrome-extensions-samples/CONTRIBUTING.md

 All new code samples or samples updated from Manifest V2 should include a README file.
 Please copy the [provided template](./README-template.md) into your sample's folder and follow the instructions therein.

+For high-quality onboarding, include:

+- What problem the sample solves.
+- Which APIs are demonstrated and why.
+- Required permissions and tradeoffs.
+- Manual verification steps.